 Date ranges for periods in chronologies for smaller geographic areas such as regions or localities should be expected to vary somewhat from the statewide chronology.
-A lifeway can change faster in an area the size of an archeological locality than in an archeological subarea simply because of the likelihood of historic events or processes to affect everyone in a small area.
-So, the beginning date of a period may be earlier for a locality where a new way of life originated than for the state as a whole.
+A lifeway can change faster in an area the size of an archaeological locality than in an archaeological subarea simply because of the likelihood of historic events or processes to affect everyone in a small area.
+So, the beginning date of a period may be earlier for a locality where a new way of life originated than for the state.